anthonyscorrea/pyteamsnap/README.rst

 There is only one "Me" for a session, so no searching required.

 Information can be accessed using keys just like a dictionary.
-See model's documentation dor its ``data`` property for a list of available keys.
+See `documentation <https://anthonyscorrea.github.io/pyteamsnap/>`_ for each models' ``data`` property for a list of available keys.

 A few examples: